KonnorRogers/bridgetown-automation-cypress/README.md

 ## Testing the "apply" command

-Right now there is one big integration tests which simply checks that the files were created for Cypress in a new bridgetown project.
+Right now there is one big integration test which simply checks that the files were created for Cypress in a new bridgetown project.

 In order for the tests to pass, you must first push the branch you're working on and then